Smurfs (film): Soundtrack

 Rihanna wrote and recorded original songs for the soundtrack of the film; on May 16, 2025, she released the song "Friend of Mine" from the soundtrack. another song she recorded, "Anyone", was used on the film but isn't included on the soundtrack.
+A song from the Indian Connect titled "Higher Calling" was used for another musical sequence for the film that was set in Ken's hideout that was fully animated but was ultimately dropped.
 Additionally, on February 21, a new song titled "Higher Love" by Desi Trill was released which includes contributions from Cardi B, DJ Khaled, Natania, and Subhi.
 On May 19, it was revealed that Henry Jackman composed the film's score, having previously collaborated with director Chris Miller on DreamWorks Animation's Puss in Boots (2011).
 On June 13, Smurfs Movie Soundtrack (Music From & Inspired By) was released via Roc Nation Distribution; the new songs featured contributions from James Fauntleroy, Lous and the Yakuza, Tyla and Shenseea, among others.
 "Up" from artists Fallon and Felisha was also used for the film but isn't included on the soundtrack.
+In February 2026, songwriter Romans filed a lawsuit against Paramount claiming the studio used the track “Anyone” without compensating him.